 During Dutch colonial rule in Indonesia, strict laws were implemented that forbade women from inheriting property and instituted a strict system of patriarchal lineage.
 Recently the Indonesian government has reinstated its traditional policy, wherein women are legally entitled to property and inheritance rights.
-Yet many women remain largely unaware that the laws have changed and consequently, have not been able to fully enjoy their legal inheritance rights.
-In 2010, The Cultural Community Leader’s Organization (Majelis Desa Pakraman or MDP) – the highest cultural and religion organization in Bali – raised the issue at their summit and the need to implement a socialization campaign to raise awareness about women’s inheritance rights.
+However, many women remain largely unaware that the laws have changed and consequently, have not been able to fully enjoy their legal inheritance rights.
+In 2010, The Cultural Community Leader’s Organization (Majelis Desa Pakraman or MDP) – the highest cultural and religion organization in Bali – raised the issue at their summit and recognized the need to implement a socialization campaign to raise awareness about women’s inheritance rights.

 - Majelis Desa Pekraman (MDP)